FeGrillo/FeGrillo/README.md

 - :ringed_planet: I'm an International Relations student with a passion for culture and languages.
 - :sun_with_face: I'm Brazilian and I was born in Rio de Janeiro.
-- :parachute: I work at an Artifitial Intelligence company as a Metainformation Intern Analyst.
+- :parachute: I work at an Artifitial Intelligence company as a Metainformation Intern.
 - :rainbow: I love building things from scratch, being involved in projects and creating a sense of comunity with people around me.
 - 📚 I'm studying now to become a Data Analyst/Business Analyst.
 - 🍃 I'm kinda addicted to tea, chocolate and books.